-Bremont Introduces Much-Awaited Third Martin-Baker Watch
+Bremont Introduces Much-Awaited Third Martin-Baker Watch, The MBIII

 In 2007 Bremont, then very new to the watch world, decided to do something unusual.
 The small brand founded by brothers Nick and Giles English introduced the first of its collaboration watches.